Policy of the National Farmers Union

 Click here to download the PDF

 Fair, open, and competitive markets are central to the health and wellbeing of the American economy and our democracy.
 For decades, the markets that farmers buy from and sell to, and the supply chains and infrastructure they rely on, have become increasingly consolidated and uncompetitive.
-There are high levels of corporate concentration and evidence of anticompetitive practices in sectors including meatpacking, seeds, crop protection, fertilizer, rail transportation, food retail, food distribution, and farm equipment manufacturing and repair.
+There are high levels of corporate concentration and evidence of anticompetitive practices in sectors including meatpacking, seeds, crop protection, fertilizer, rail transportation, food retail, food distribution, farm equipment manufacturing and repair, and sales of commodities.

 Corporate monopolies limit farmers’ and ranchers’ choices, pay them less, and charge them more.
 Markets dominated by monopolies lack resilience and are susceptible to disruptions, harming family farmers, ranchers, farmworkers, consumers, and our communities.
 Corporate monopolies spanning many sectors of our nation’s economy have decimated small family businesses, especially in rural areas.